L13/vscode-projects/README.md

 * Delete or rename a favorite or project.
 * Status bar shows current workspace name and opens the current folder or workspace in the Finder/Explorer.
 * Cache detected folders and workspaces between sessions.
+* Sort workspaces by name, type or simple group.

 ### Workspaces